peppercopia/laundry-sensor/README.md

 # laundry-sensor
-Laundry Sensor using Arduino on a ESP8266(NodeMCU chip) with a SW420 vibration sensor.
-Will publish JSON laundry events (ie. WasherStopped, DryerStopped)  to a central MQTT server based on vibration detected from the washer/dryer.
+Laundry Sensor is a NodeMCU-based project used to relay laundry events (ie. WasherStopped, DryerStopped) to a central MQTT server.
+It does this by monitoring the vibration from your washer or dryer and deriving what on/off state it is in.
+Implemented with Arduino deployed on an ESP8266(NodeMCU chip) using an attached SW420 vibration sensor.